Bloodlines - Preview

-“I do not want to be his queen.
-This child belongs to you,” she whispered to Andino.
-“Will you help me in my plan?”
+“I do not want to be his queen anymore.
+When he finds out about the child, he will surely do away with us or send us away!
+This child belongs to you,” she whispered to Delino.
+“Will you help me find a way for us to be together?”

 He leaned over her, bringing her lips to his.
 As they kissed, he said, “I will do whatever my Queen demands of me.”

-Unbeknownst to her, unfolding in the midst of her plan was something more powerful than she.
+Unbeknownst to her, unfolding amid her plan was something more powerful than she.
 The King’s advisor, Pantsis, had a vision of the plan she was brewing and informed the King.

 “Sire!”
 Pantsis called out as he rushed into the throne room the very next day.

 King Corvis stood from the throne, taken aback at the state of his advisor, and he called out to him.
 “Pantsis, what ails you?
 Hurry at once.”

 “I have seen the future.”